mikker/YosemiteInterface-qsplugin/README.md

 ##### 1.0.3

-* Use San Fransisco fonts on El Capitan
+* Use San Fransisco fonts on El Capitan (and forward)

 ##### 1.0.2